-Without further ado, Doug attended a workshop on Human Centered Design at the d.school in Stanford.
+Without further ado, Doug attended a workshop on Human-Centered Design at the d.school at Stanford.
 Through many observations and the exchange with and inspiration from other experts, he was gradually able to empathize better with the special user group of children.

 Since then he has been developing the “Adventure Series” for MRI devices.
 His most famous prototype is an MRI device designed like a pirate ship.
 Children who now have to go in for an MRI exam now experience an interactive pirate voyage, rather than the fear of an uncertain exam.

-In addition to General Electric Healthcare, other companies such as Philips Healthcare now offer such MRI experiences.
+In addition to General Electric Healthcare, other companies such as Philips Healthcare now offer MRI experiences.

 Innovations and valuable problem solutions combine three essential components:

 - (human) desirability.